Victorio Peak treasure: History

 The treasure was allegedly found in 1937 by American businessman and gold prospector Milton Ernest "Doc" Noss.
 (Note: Noss was born on July 3, 1905, in Taloga, Oklahoma.)
 While there have been multiple documented expeditions to the peak, no gold has been officially recorded as being recovered from the site.
 Noss was ultimately killed by an associate, Charley Ryan, in 1949 after Ryan accused Noss of fraud and Noss allegedly threatened to kill Ryan and his family.
 (Note: Noss died on March 5, 1949, in Hatch, New Mexico.)

 A 1961 search by the U.S. Army—the peak lies within White Sands Missile Range—was stopped following a request to state officials by Noss's first wife, Ova.
 She later was part of an unsuccessful 1963 search.
 During the 1970s, lawyer F. Lee Bailey represented clients who claimed to know where the treasure was located.
 By 1992, a grandson of Ova formed the Ova Noss Family Partnership to finance additional searching.
 The partnership conducted unsuccessful searches until March 1996, when the Army suspended their access.

-Theories abound on the origins of the alleged treasure, including that it was pilfered from Mexico during the reign of the Austrian puppet Emperor Maximilian, or through collusion between Pancho Villa and Germany prior to World War I.
+Theories abound on the origins of the alleged treasure, including that it was pilfered from Mexico during the reign of Emperor Maximilian, or through collusion between Pancho Villa and Germany prior to World War I.